aditya2222/learncodeonlein/README.md

 # learncodeonlein
-Frontend for learn code online test application with django frontend Kindly install the required dependencies in order to run the web application seamlessley:--->
+Frontend for learn code online test application with django frontend Kindly install the required dependencies from requirements.txt in order to run the web application seamlessley
-1. django-bootstrap3 (pip3 install django-bootstrap3)

 Thne you may may run the server by using the command(from the root directory):--> python3 manage.py runserver Head over to http://127.0.0.1:8000/ to experience the application live!